MartinPaulikat/CF-HistoGAN/README.md

 # CF-HistoGAN

 Implementation of the CF-HistoGAN.
-The code is written in pytorch-lightning, a lightweight wrapper for pythorch.
+The code is written in pytorch-lightning, a lightweight wrapper for pytorch.

 This method is based on the VAGAN by Baumgartner, C.F. et al. (2018), with implementation available on GitHub at https://github.com/baumgach/vagan-code.